craigw1701/Terrain/README.md

  + Add basic fog for Terrain, water and the skybox
 * Sun
  + Added a sun texture that follows the sun light source across the sky, changing colour when it becomes dusk/dawn
+* Shader Hot Reloading
+ + Added basic Hot Realoding of Shaders, just saving a shader will have it reload.
+Also useful to recover from errors.

 Tasks ToDo, in vague order:
 * Shadows